 Causes and Solutions

-Most of the time, ac refrigerant leaks happen as a result of wear and tear from chemical reactions in the tubing, or from factory faults.
+Most of the time, AC refrigerant leaks result from wear and tear caused by chemical reactions in the tubing or from factory defects.
 However, damage to the outside cabinet of your HVAC system may also be the culprit if your condenser coils become loose.

 This is one fix you can’t handle on your own!
 Because refrigerant is a hazardous substance, you’ll need to contact an expert to fix the leak and refill the refrigerant on your behalf.